Updated: Mar 8

 What reaction is to be expected when you set your boundaries?

-People's reactions will vary, from not being taken seriously, to be understanding, some will be outraged.
+People's reactions will vary; some will not take you seriously; others will show understanding, while others will be outraged.
 Reactions will vary.
 Be reminded that you are not responsible for other people's response to your boundaries.
 Your only responsibility is to communicate your decisions respectfully.
 Remind that your behaviour needs to match your intention, and you cannot establish a clear boundary if you begin to apologise for it.

 “No is a complete sentence.
 Annie Lamott"